geodynamics/aspect/opendap/OPeNDAP.md

 open the dmg and drag the 'deal.II' icon to the Applications directory.

+For CentOS, it's a bit more complicated.
+Follow the instructions in the ASPECT manual regarding the deal.II build.
+It will tell you to use git to clone 'candi' and use that to build deal.II.
+Do that.
+It can take a long time, and using a large machine (one with a fair number of cores will speed up the process).

 ### Compiling ASPECT

 The only thing done differently to build the 'OPeNDAP enabled' version